 - 1. Physical education student teacher candidates may choose to wear appropriate attire, approved by the College of Education, during the physical education instructional period. - 2.
-Career & Technical Education student teacher candidates may wear aprons, smocks, or work overalls during the instructional period. - 3.
-Early Childhood & Art student teacher candidates shall comply with dress and grooming guidelines specified by their University Supervisors and Cooperating Teachers. - 4.
+Early Childhood & Art student teacher candidates shall comply with dress and grooming guidelines specified by their University Supervisors and Cooperating Teachers. - 3.
 Exceptions to these general guidelines are to be made as necessary to allow student teacher candidates to observe religious customs or beliefs and as necessary to accommodate medical needs.